-Total revenue from remanufactured products and pipe revenue from remanufactured products were flat year-overyear.
+Total revenue from remanufactured products and pipe revenue from remanufactured products were flat yearover- year.

-Perfo rmance Indic ators Remanufactured Product Revenue 1 Unit of Measure Fiscal 2019 Fiscal 2020 Fiscal 2021 Percent of revenue from remanufactured products % of gross sales 54.0% 55.2% 55.2% Percent of pipe revenue from remanufactured products % of gross pipe sales 63.3% 65.8% 65.7%
+Perfo rmance Indic ators Remanufactured Product Revenue 1 Unit of Measure Fiscal 2020 Fiscal 2021 Fiscal 2022 Percent of revenue from remanufactured products % of gross sales 55.2% 61.5% 59.2% Percent of pipe revenue from remanufactured products % of gross pipe sales 65.8% 65.7% 60.8% curbside recycling programs and taken to recycling centers.

-ADS remains committed to maximizing our contribution to the circular economy by converting recycled plastics into durable stormwater and on-site septic wastewater management products with a life span of up to 100 years.
-In fiscal 2021, recycled materials as a percent of overall direct material purchases decreased to 47% as compared to 51% in the prior year.
-This was primarily due to availability of virgin material at a more competitive price, as well as a decrease in overall inventory levels.
+ADS remains committed to maximizing our contribution to the circular economy by converting recycled plastics into durable stormwater and onsite septic wastewater management products with a life span of up to 100 years.
+In Fiscal 2022, recycled materials as a percent of overall direct material purchases remained constant at 47%.